NSS-Day-Cohort-55/holiday-road/README.md

 During this sprint, the focus will be on learning, much more than doing.
 We estimate that most teams could get this project done in 2-3 days.
 We are giving you 5.

 To accomplish maximum learning, the following requirement is placed on the team, and will be monitored by your team lead.
-All PRs should use the `pull_request_template.md` provide in the repo.
-When a teammate submits a PR, and you are ready to review it, then you and the submitter must sit together and review all of the code that was written and included in the PR.
-Also, if any other teammates would like to review the code, then you must include them on the review, too.
+All PRs should use the [pull_request_template.md](pull_request_template.md) provided in the repo.
+Once a teammate submits a PR and you are ready to review it, you and the submitter must sit together and review all of the code that was written and included in the PR.
+Also, if any other teammates would like to review the code, you must include them on the review, too.

-Only when you feel you understand all of the code, then you may complete the testing of the feature and provide approval for merging.
+Only when you feel you understand all of the code, you may complete the testing of the feature and provide approval for merging.

 ### Settings